 Separating the governmental powers made the United States Constitution great.
 The credit for the balance of powers goes to Theophilus Parson of Byfield Parish.
 Theophilus was born in the Byfield Parish parsonage, the fourth son of the second pastor.
 While asleep in his crib a neighbor lady predicted that the boy would become a great judge.
 In 1788 when the new national constitution was under consideration in the Massachusetts convention, and the question whether it should be accepted or rejected trembled in the balance, Mr. Parson moved it ratification, and Chief-Justice Parker pronounced him “the master spirit of that assembly.”
 The prophecy of the neighbor regarding Theophilus was fulfilled in 1806 when he was elevated to Chief Justice of Massachusetts.

 The Lull House:

-Although our fathers had little to dread from home Indians, those from without their borders kept them constantly under arms and forced them to build garrison houses for protection.
+Although our fathers had little to dread from home Native Americans, those from without their borders kept them constantly under arms and forced them to build garrison houses for protection.
 On the Lord’s Day evening, late in the autumn of 1692, Byfield experienced tragedy.
-Mr. Benjamin Goodrich, his wife, and daughters were at family prayers when Indians stormed the house.
+Mr. Benjamin Goodrich, his wife, and daughters were at family prayers when Native Americans stormed the house.
 Goodrich, his wife and two of his daughters were killed.
 The seven-year-old was carried captive.
 The attackers set the house afire but it only partially burned.
 It stood on a lane off North Street until the end of the 19th century.
-The Indians who slaughtered the Goodrich family may have been among those that swarmed out of the vast forest to the north and east, stirred up and backed by the French in their long contest with the English for the mastery of North America.
+The Native Americans who slaughtered the Goodrich family may have been among those that swarmed out of the vast forest to the north and east, stirred up and backed by the French in their long contest with the English for the mastery of North America.